Tseg-tech/Project-Management-Web-App/README.md

-# The final result is
+# The Final Result Is
 This Project is deployed for Portfolio purpose Only

 https://thedojosite-abd40.web.app/login